abhiteshdas/jquery-ajax-file-upload/README.md

 jquery-ajax-file-upload
 =======================

-A plugin for uploading file using [ajaxupload3.5 library](http://code.google.com/p/framework-abdh/source/browse/trunk/ABDHFramework/Scripts/ajaxupload.3.5.js?r=228).
+A plugin wrapper for uploading file using [ajaxupload3.5 library](http://code.google.com/p/framework-abdh/source/browse/trunk/ABDHFramework/Scripts/ajaxupload.3.5.js?r=228).
 You can have multiple instance of file uploads on the same page.
 This is under GPL license.